 Helen's monthly choice - August

-Although summer is still in full swing, a lot of plants are starting to look a little worse for wear.
+Although summer is still in full swing, many plants will already be starting to look a little worse for wear.
 Call in the cavalry and give your garden a boost with some of these little lovelies, which are just coming into their prime.
-Many of them will keep on flowering well into the autumn.
+Not just offering a quick fix, many of them will keep on flowering well into autumn.

 My favourites for August